 Short Films

 Firelight Media produces documentary short film series in partnership with a variety of public media organizations.
-Ongoing series include 'In the Making,' in partnership with PBS American Masters, and a collection of regional shorts, 'HOMEGROWN,' presented in partnership with the PBS Digital Studios.
+Ongoing series include 'In the Making,' with PBS American Masters, and a collection of regional shorts, 'HOMEGROWN,' presented in partnership with the PBS.

 APPLICATION is CURRENTY CLOSED